FAQ | Lactose-free Gouda cheese | Fromagerie Bergeron

 No. All ingredients used in the making of our cheeses are subject to an allergen declaration process in which they are determined to be gluten free.

 Yes, on some cheeses.
-The rind on Le Calumet cheese is deliciously smokey.
+The rind on Bergeron Classique smoked cheese is deliciously smokey.
 The washed rind on Fin Renard cheese complements the taste of the cheese wonderfully.
 As the rind is an integral part of these cheeses, you’ll be missing out on a wonderful range of flavours if you remove it!

 We recommend removing wax coatings on cheeses prior to consumption.
 Though they present absolutely no health risk if accidentally swallowed, the taste and texture of the wax are not relevant to the cheese taste experience.
 The wax coating on wheels of Bergeron cheese serve as a protective coating only.